guttih/voffcon/README.md

 # ardos
 A System for controlling your devices and appliances from anywere.
+It is made up from two components.
+A node server and A device web server.

+##The node server
+Is a server created with node.js.
+This server can be accessable from where ever you want.
+It uses the  [Passport link](http://passportjs.org/docs) authentication middleware to keep your devices from being controlled by everyone.

 ###The Esp8266 module
 Is a small and cheap device which allows you to control a real world devices and appliances with a WiFi connection.